The Pickwick Protocols

 └────────┘ └────────┘ └────────┘ └──────────┘

-There’s nothing too interesting here.
-Something I did do to try to accelerate this piece of the development was to create detailed GitHub issues for the tasks (with Claude’s help) then use another skill I created in Claude Code called “implement”.
-The implement skill would kick off just a simple workflow of 3 subagents to plan –> implement –> review/PR the change with human gates to approve the work after each step.
-Creating many git worktrees for the repo implementing many backend tasks in parallel really helped to speed things up.
+I wasn’t too interested in diving deep into the backend CRUD actions.
+So this was a place I delegated more responsibilities to the LLM.
+I created detailed GitHub issues for the tasks (with Claude’s help) then used another skill I created called “implement” to tackle the tasks.
+The implement skill would kick off a simple workflow of 3 subagents to plan –> code –> PR the change with human approval gates after each step.
+Creating many git worktrees for the repo allowed me to implement tasks in parallel.
+This sped up more generic boiler plate type tasks.

 Privacy & Security Concerns

-The MARCOM page does not use analytics (the iOS app has anonymized events via PostHog), only the latest check-in is kept, and all data is encrypted at rest.
+The MARCOM page does not use analytics (the iOS app has anonymized events via PostHog), only the latest check-in data point is kept, but the interesting thing to explore is how the PII is stored.

 Envelope Encryption

-Now most cloud providers’ default at rest encryption may help against someone stealing a physical hard drive from a data center, but it still has some weaknesses.
-There could be an insider with database access, a compromised backup, maybe a subpoena or government data request.
+Most cloud providers’ default at rest encryption may help against someone stealing a physical hard drive from a data center, but it still has some weaknesses.
+There could be an insider threat with database access, a compromised backup, maybe a subpoena or government data request that your cloud provider complies with.
 To attempt to mitigate some of these things DayTap uses envelope encryption.

 Every piece of PII is wrapped in its own Data Encryption Key (DEK) that is a random AES-256-GCM key.
 The DEK itself is then wrapped in a Key Encryption Key (KEK) and the DEK is stored alongside the PII.
-The KEK is stored in a cloud-based Key Management System (KMS) that is HSM-backed at a separate cloud provider than where the backend and DB live.
+The KEK is stored in an HSM backed Key Management System (KMS) at a separate cloud provider than where the backend and DB live.
 This means the most realistic path to obtaining the plaintext data would require a compromise of the accounts at two separate cloud providers.
+This encryption scheme protects data at rest, but it introduces a new problem — if every value is encrypted with a unique key, how do you actually look anything up?

 enrollee table: